-When I was a teenager I played golf a handful of times with a father who was passionate about the game, but I didn't get it.
-On the course with dad, I would easily grow frustrated.
-These days, I am fascinated by the game and never get bored and very rarely frustrated.
-There's always some lesson to be learned.
+Golf found me a little later in life.
+I played little when I was younger, and just a handful of times with my father who was passionate about the game.
+Playing golf with dad as a teenager, I would easily grow frustrated.
+These days, I am fascinated by the game and never get bored and rarely frustrated.
 For me, golf is a mirror, a source of inspiration and a wellspring of stimulating connections, both personal and phenomenological.

-I look forward to getting to know many more members and serving as the Society’s leader as we all carry the torch for the Spirit of the Great Gemme together.
+I look forward to meeting many more members and serving as the Society’s leader as we all carry the torch for the Spirit of the Great Gemme together.

 In gowf ye see the essence of what the world itself demands.